trey-rosius/babysitter_api/README.md

 #### Create user
 The first resolver we'll create for our api is  `create_user`.
 It is the gateway into our app.
 We want users to be able to create an account.
-For a user account to be unique, we apply a uniqe constraint on 2 attributes
+For a user account to be unique, we apply a unique constraint on 2 attributes
 - username
 - email
 No 2 users can have same username and email.
 We'll use a condition expression ensure uniqueness,then use 2 put request inside a dynamodb transaction api.